-In fact, one study estimates that two-thirds of all banking customers use some sort of online banking as their primary method of conducting business, whether via a computer or a mobile banking app.
+But back to banking: Mobile banking has soared in popularity in recent years.
+In fact, two-thirds of all banking customers are conducting their business digitally, whether via a computer or a mobile banking app.

 How Does Mobile Banking Work?

-The primary difference between internet banking and mobile banking is that mobile banking uses software designed specifically for a mobile device, called an application or “app.”
+The primary difference between internet banking and mobile banking is that mobile banking uses an app, aka software designed specifically for a mobile device.
 Customers using a computer would log onto an online portal to access their accounts using their internet browser.

 It is possible to use a smartphone’s internet browser to log into the online portal, but a bank’s app generally provides a better and faster user experience, as it was specially designed and built to be used on a smartphone or tablet.
 “Mobile banking” refers specifically to the use of a bank’s app.